 The cool thing about omega-3s is they don’t just do good; they also help prevent the bad.
 Here are a few of the ways they earn their superstar status:

-- Boost brain health and cognition
+- Support brain and cognitive health

-- Ensure healthy fetal development
+- Support healthy fetal development

 - Maintain healthy eyes